rastogi-ay/stigg-per-unit-pricing/README.md

 # Per-Unit Pricing (Stigg Example)

-Example app demonstrating **feature gating** with the **the per-unit pricing model** sandbox from [Stigg](https://www.stigg.io/).
+Example app demonstrating **feature gating** with **the per-unit pricing model** sandbox from [Stigg](https://www.stigg.io/).
 Includes a React frontend and a Node.js backend that enforce entitlements and report usage.

 ## Purpose

 This repo is a **lightweight reference implementation** for:

-- **Entitlements (boolean and metered)** — Metered features for Templates and Campaigns (usage limits, reporting when items are created).
+- **Entitlements (boolean and metered)** — Metered features for Templates and Messages (usage limits, reporting when items are created).
 Boolean feature for Analytics (gated access).
-- **Server-side enforcement** — The backend uses the Stigg Node SDK to validate entitlements and report usage before performing actions.
+- **Server-side enforcement** — The backend uses the Stigg Node SDK to validate entitlements and report usage / events.
-- **Frontend experience** — The frontend uses the Stigg React SDK for entitlement-aware UI.

 ## Setup